 Suppose a student is asked to draw a demand and supply graph to illustrate how an increase in the price of oranges would affect the market for apples, with other variables being constant.
-He draws the graph on the left and explains it as follows: "Because apples and oranges are substitutes, an increase in the price of oranges will cause an initial shift to the right in the demand curve for apples, from $D_1$ to $D_2$ .
-However, because this initial shift in the demand curve for apples results in a higher price for apples, P2, consumers will find apples less desirable, and the demand curve will shift to the left, from $D_2$ to $D_3$ , resulting in a final equilibrium price of P3."
+He draws the graph on the left and explains it as follows: "Because apples and oranges are substitutes, an increase in the price of oranges will cause an initial shift to the right in the demand curve for apples, from D_1 to D_2 .
+However, because this initial shift in the demand curve for apples results in a higher price for apples, P_2 , consumers will find apples less desirable, and the demand curve will shift to the left, from D_2 to D_3 , resulting in a final equilibrium price of P_3 ."
 Do you agree or disagree with the student's analysis?

-from $D_2$ to $D_3$ , will not take place.
+You should disagree.
+The student has correctly understood that an increase in the price of oranges will cause the demand curve for apples to shift to the right.
+But, the second demand curve shift the student describes, from D_2 to D_5 , will not take place.
 Changes in the price of a product do not result in shifts in the product's demand curve.
 Changes in the price of a product result only in movements along a demand curve.

 The graph on the right shows the correct analysis.
-The increase in the price of oranges causes the demand curve for apples to increase from $D_1$ to $D_2$ .
-At the original price, $P_1$ , the increase in demand initially results in a shortage of apples equal to $Q_3 - Q_1$ .
+The increase in the price of oranges causes the demand curve for apples to increase from D_1 to D_2 .
+At the original price, P_1 , the increase in demand initially results in a shortage of apples equal to $Q_3 - Q_1$.
 But, as we have seen, a shortage causes the price to increase until the shortage is eliminated.
-In this case, the price will rise to $P_2$ , where both the quantity demanded and the quantity supplied are equal to $Q_2$ .
-Notice that the increase in price causes a decrease in the quantity demanded, from Q3 to Q2, but does not cause a decrease in demand.
+In this case, the price will rise to P_3 , where both the quantity demanded and the quantity supplied are equal to Q_2 .
+Notice that the increase in price causes a decrease in the quantity demanded, from Q_3 to Q_2 , but does not cause a decrease in demand.

-Your Turn: Test your understanding by doing related

-problems 4.13 and 4.14 on page 105 at the end of this chapte
+Your Turn: Test your understanding by doing related problems 4.13 and 4.14 on page 105 at the end of this chapter.